typelevel/Laika/docs/introduction/architecture.md

 * Provide concise and type-safe extension APIs for extensible markup definitions.

-* Create the built-in parsers with a custom parser combinator implementation, providing efficient and reusable base parsers that encapsulate requirements common to all lightweight markup languages, while keeping the basic contract for plugging in a new parser function as simple and generic as `Input => Document`, so that other parser frameworks or tools can be used, too.
+* Create the built-in parsers with a custom parser combinator implementation, providing efficient and reusable base parsers that encapsulate requirements common to all lightweight markup languages.

-* Designed for robustness: Laika has more than 900 tests, it is protected against malicious or accidentally malformed input like endless recursion (a type of guard most other text markup parsers do not include) and parsers like the URI parser are based on the actual relevant RFCs (and not just a rough approximation like in many other parsers).
+* Designed for robustness: Laika has more than 1100 tests, it is protected against malicious or accidentally malformed input like endless recursion (a type of guard most other text markup parsers do not include) and parsers like the URI parser are based on the actual relevant RFCs (and not just a rough approximation like in many other parsers).